Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 In this lesson we will explore the Linux Command Line and learn some basic commands to deal with creating and navigating files.
 Skip ahead to [tldr](#tldr) if you want a quick summary.

+A program that processes commands is called a _shell_.
+There are many different shells out there, some popular ones being zsh and fish, but the shell that ships with most distributions of Linux is bash.
+It stands for <ins>B</ins>ourne <ins>a</ins>gain <ins>sh</ins>ell.

 Open up your terminal, and once again you should see something like:

 ```sh